dimxy/doc-dev/cc-heir-tokens.md

 This is a second part of the tutorial how to write a cc contract.
-Now I would like to show how to add token support into Custom Consensus (cc) contract in Komodo asset chain.
+Now I would like to show how to add token support into Custom Consensus (cc) contract in a Komodo asset chain.
+In the first part we learnt how to implement crypto inheritance in

-What is actually a token?
+## What is actually a token?

 Tokens's another name is also 'colored coin' what I would explain as 'coins with some additional info'.
-Buth there is another difference: token is not mined but issued by an individual who just has public and private key and some coins in a blockchain which supports tokens.
+But there is another difference: token is not mined but issued by an individual who just has public and private key and some coins in a blockchain which supports tokens.
 Usually the purpose of a token is to represent in a blockchain some real-world asset which usually is owned by the token issuer like shares and tickets, wheat and oil, cars and houses, or even fiat money pegged to a token.
 So a token has its issuer and it has some attached description of the assets which this token represents.
 Obviously token ownership could be transferred to another individual in exchange for coins or simply as a gift.